Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/docking-window-events.md

 ## Customizing Menus

-The [MenuOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.MenuOpening) event fires before any menu is displayed for a window or button, allowing you to customize it or replace it with your own.
+The [MenuOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.MenuOpening) event is raised before any menu is displayed for a window or button, allowing you to customize it or replace it with your own.

 See the [Menu Customization](menu-customization.md) topic for details on handling this event.